mullummer/racecenter/README.md

 app-2025.js uses the group data.
 I assume the group data is linked to the GPS of the motards.
 So, it's less usefull but better than nothing
+The segments don't work yet, I can make them work.
+But also not very useful when it's linked to a motard